SERGIO PHOTOGRAPHER =

 In 2012 I reached a huge goal when I got part of the yearly list of The Top Ten Wedding Photographers in the World published by American Photo magazine.
 I was also honored that they picked one of my photos for the cover.

 But the most important and lasting delivering amazing quality work and see my clients happy and knowing that those photographs are going to bring them deep joy for many, many years.

 I am also a professional photography coach that travels around the world teaching workshops and conferences.
 I provide personalized mentoring sessions via video call to many photographers all over the world.
 I have spoken at conferences and workshops all over the US, Mexico, France, Belgium, Netherlands, Brazil, Argentina, Peru, Colombia, Germany and Spain.
 For information about my coaching and workshops check out my mentoring site at SergioSchool.com, I have a school!

-One of my favorite places in Tucson is Tumamoc Hill going up 725 feet in 1.5 miles.
+One of my favorite places in Tucson is Tumamoc Hill with a height of 750 feet and 1.5 miles in length.